samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You hurl an orb of energy at a target within range.
 Choose Acid, Cold, Fire, Lightning, Poison, or Thunder for the type of orb you create, and then make a ranged spell attack against the target.
 On a hit, the target takes 3d8 damage of the chosen type.

 If you roll the same number on two or more of the d8s, the orb leaps to a different target of your choice within 30 feet of the target.
 Make an attack roll against the new target, and make a new damage roll.
-The orb can’t leap again unless you cast the spell with a level 2+ spell slot.
+The orb can't leap again unless you cast the spell with a level 2+ spell slot.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d8 for each spell slot level above 1.
 The orb can leap a maximum number of times equal to the level of the slot expended, and a creature can be targeted only once by each casting of this spell.